ritheshkumar95/gettingdataproject/README.md

 ##Working Of The Script

-* run_analysis.R sources a function runanaylsis which sets the working directory to the UCI HAR dataset.
+* run_analysis.R sources a function runanaylsis
+* The function sets working directory to train and test and reads the x train, y train, x test and y test data
+* Then these, data are merged and the required features are extracted
+* Activity and subject data are also read
+* Activity names are edited for easier reading
+* Variable names are changed using gsub functions to suit naming functions
-* The script reads the training and test data, merges them and melts and casts with activity and subject as ID variables
+* The data is melted and casted with activity and subject as ID variables and the mean of the measure variables is taken
 * Codebook.md describes the variable names